ioChris/AHoJ/README.md

 ~~~
 python apoholo_J.py --single_line_input '1a73' (with ligand auto-detection ON)
 ~~~
--finds and considers all bound ligands in all chains of 1a73
+-finds and considers all ligands in all chains of 1a73
 ~~~
 python apoholo_J.py --single_line_input '1a73 A' (with ligand auto-detection ON)
 ~~~